Skip to content

 #.Ws\xef\xbf\xbd\x00\xef\xbf\xbdASensorData_XYZ\x00\x00\n\x00\x00\x00\x01.Ws\xef\xbf\xbd\x00\xef\xbf\xbdASensorData_XYZ\x00\x00\n\x00\x00\x00\x01.Ws\xef\xbf\xbd\x00\xef\xbf\xbdASensorData_XYZ\x00\x00'

 This approach is unnecessary for simple files.
-Always use for the complex files.
+Always use it for the complex files.

 asyncio streams

-If you are working on network applications where you expect the data in an asynchronous format, you should use asyncio streams.
+If you are working on network applications that expect data in an asynchronous format, you should use asyncio streams.

-We need the aiofiles module, which provides async support and allows await f.read(…).
+We need the aiofiles module, which provides asynchronous support and allows us to use await f.read(…).

 Install the aiofiles module using the command below: